syscoin/syscoin/doc/gitian-building.md

 - File location and size: at least 40GB; as low as 20GB *may* be possible, but better to err on the safe side
 - Click `Create`

+Get the [Debian 8.x net installer](http://cdimage.debian.org/debian-cd/8.2.0/amd64/iso-cd/debian-8.2.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).
+This DVD image can be validated using a SHA256 hashing tool, for example on Unixy OSes by entering the following in a terminal:

+    echo "d393d17ac6b3113c81186e545c416a00f28ed6e05774284bb5e8f0df39fcbcb9  debian-8.2.0-amd64-netinst.iso" | sha256sum -c
+    # (must return OK)

 After creating the VM, we need to configure it.